twigphp/Twig/doc/06-Recipes.markdown

 Translations can be done with both the `trans` tag and the `trans` filter.
 The filter is less powerful as it only works for simple variables or strings.
-For more complex scenario, like pluralization, you can use a two-step strategy:
+For more complex scenario, like pluralization, you can use a two-step strategy (new in Twig 0.9.9):

     [twig]
     {# assign the translation to a temporary variable #}